A Trusted Friend in a Complicated World

 Rotterman

 This brawny, play-it-cool breed is available for guard duty and companionship.
 Mixed-breed dogs such as this are powerhouses, weighing between 65 and 120 pounds and standing about 26 inches high.
-That’s not a shock; the parents are a rottweiler and Doberman pinscher.
-The strong and broad chest of the rottweiler balances out the leaner legs of the Doberman.
-A Rotterman could take on the broad mask face of a rottweiler or the muzzle could be longer and leaner, like the Doberman’s.
-Which traits will be more evident?
-The calm and self-assured aloofness of the rottweiler or the energetic and vigilant watchdog side of the Doberman?
+Both breeds are affectionate and loyal, but they also like to ham it up and be the center of attention.
+And with all that strength and power, they need dedicated pet parents.
+“They require a strong, experienced owner for proper handling, training and care,” says Dr. Apted.
+Which traits will be more evident: the calm and self-assured aloofness of the Rottweiler or the energetic and vigilant watchdog side of the Doberman?
 You won’t know till you meet your pup.
-Either way, you’ll have a loyal dog breed that will never leave your side.

 @Hans Surfer/Getty Images